Kamehameha IV: Education and travel

 At a dinner party in New York with friends of Judd, the princes were again exposed to a racist incident.
 Helen Kinau Wilder recalled in her memoirs:

 In Geneva (New York), visiting friends, the butler was very averse to serving "blacks" as he called them, and revenged himself by putting bibs at their places.
 Alexander unfolded his, saw the unusual shape, but as he had seen many strange things on his travels concluded that must be something new, so quietly fitted the place cut out for the neck to his waist.
 Their hostess was very angry when she found what a mean trick her servant had played on them.

 These displays of prejudice in the United States and the puritanical views of American missionaries probably influenced his slightly anti-American point of view, along with that of the rest of the royal family.
-Judd later wrote about him: "educated by the Mission, most of all things dislikes the Mission.
+Judd later wrote about him: "The King educated by the Mission, most of all things dislikes the Mission.
 Having been compelled to be good when a boy, he is determined not to be good as a man."
 At the same time, he embraced Anglophilia and its main tenants, professing the faith of Anglicanism as a founder of the Hawaii Reformed Catholic Church, as well as enjoying its culture such as pantomimes and dramas of Shakespeare.